Insight: Pakistan's booming market no black and white matter

 But government officials say the market’s success highlights the economic potential of a country better known for spiraling sectarian violence, the war against al Qaeda and the Taliban, crippling power cuts and entrenched corruption.

 The market’s benchmark index continues to soar to record highs -- up 10.34 percent year to date -- fueled in part by expectations May elections will mark Pakistan’s first transfer of power from one democratic government to another.
-For foreigners, an 11 percent depreciation of the Pakistani rupee against the dollar since the start of the year has offset those gains.
+For foreigners, a 7.6 percent depreciation of the Pakistani rupee against the dollar in 2012 and another 1 percent since the start of the year has offset some of those gains.

 “Pakistan has a lot to offer investors and this is our chance to show it,” said Nadeem Naqvi, the KSE chairman.
 He plans to embark on a series of roadshows for potential foreign partners that will take him to London, Frankfurt and Hong Kong in the coming months.